cplain/cplain.github.io/_posts/2015-10-6-google-tag-manager.markdown

 &nbsp;

-So pretty easy!
+Pretty easy!
 When our receiver is created by the OS we construct an array of everything we want to trigger.
 Then when the broadcast occurs we can loop through each one and trigger it.
 That's all there is to it so now you have no excuse to not be tracking your install referrer.

 &nbsp;